The Politics of Sex Abuse in Sacred Hierarchies: A comparative study of the Catholic Church and the Military.

 Religion and Asymmetric Conflict

 With Professor David Siroky (Political Science, ASU) and Professor Steven Neuberg in Psychology, I am studying what aspects of religion might enable and inspire relatively small, weak groups, such as ISIS, to engage in violent conflict with much stronger adversaries.
 We have fielded a large, cross-national study of ethnic and rebel groups, are working on a qualitative, historical comparative study of the Kurds in Iran, Iraq, Syria, and Turkey, and the Baluchi in Iran, Afghanistan, and Pakistan (with Benjamin Smith of University of Florida and Christine Fair of Georgetown University), and conducting lab experiments in the U.S. and India (with Narayanan Srinivasan of Allahabad University).
 The project should aid the US and its allies in anticipating the emergence of conflict situations, creating interventions to defuse potential conflicts, and managing seemingly intractable current conflicts in many parts of the world.
-We are funded by the US National Science Foundation, $979,229.
+We received funding from the US National Science Foundation, $979,229.
 IBSS-1416900, and I am the PI.